 There were 52 parish graveyards in Paris before the French Revolution.

 One of the largest was the cemetery of the Innocents, located near today’s Les Halles.
 For 800 years, this was the biggest cemetery in town but also the filthiest.
 Authorities had the Innocents cemetery shut down in 1780.
-They transferred millions of skeletons in the Catacombs.
+They transferred millions of skeletons into the Catacombs.

 Photos of the cemeteries of Paris